oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-resource.md

 * `CLUSTER_NAME`: The WebLogic cluster name, if this is a cluster member.
 * `LOG_HOME`: If the `domain.spec.logHomeEnabled' attribute is set to true, then this contains the WebLogic log location as a file system path within the container

-This example domain YAML file specifies that Pods for WebLogic Server instances in the `cluster-1` cluster will have a per-Managed Server volume and volume mount (similar to a Kubernetes StatefulSet), an init container to initialize some files in that volume, and anti-affinity scheduling so that the server instances are scheduled, as much as possible, on different Nodes:
+This example Domain and Cluster YAML file specifies that Pods for WebLogic Server instances in the `cluster-1` cluster will have a per-Managed Server volume and volume mount (similar to a Kubernetes StatefulSet), an init container to initialize some files in that volume, and anti-affinity scheduling so that the server instances are scheduled, as much as possible, on different Nodes:

 ```yaml
 # Copyright (c) 2019, 2021, Oracle and/or its affiliates.